HomeFiber setup

 - Supporter must add Fiber URL — save the URL in Dashboard → Basic; verify

-node_infovia curl from another machine hits your public URL. - Route / payment errors — wait for channel graph sync; confirm channel is
+node_infovia curl from another machine hits your public URL. - Route / payment errors — wait for the channel graph to catch up; confirm your channel is ready; check balances and peers (Fiber docs).
+Unusual private paths may need routing hints—see the RPC README.

 -ddirectory asckb/key, be a single hex line, and match the password you set for FNN.